Jashepp/customElements-mixinPropertiesAttributes/README.md

 | `config` | The property/attribute configuration. |
 | `newValue` | The new value. |
 | `oldValue` | The old value. |

-It is recommended to use a `set` descriptor to listen for changes.
-See 'Watching For Changes' below.

 #### Attribute Transformation: